juanbsosa/OpenGeocoding/README.md

 ```

 All done!
 We can now start making queries to our server, as long as it is active.
 In the [scripts](./scripts/) folder of this repository we provide youw with code to make queries from Python or R. Let's start geocoding!
+If the container is stopped we only need to run again the code without the necessity to download the data again.